Unravelling (Muse song)

-"Unravelling" is a song by the English rock band Muse, released as a single on 20 June 2025.
-It features elements of djent (with the first use of an eight-string guitar in a Muse song), EDM synths, melodramatic rock opera vocals and progressive metal riffs.
+"Unravelling" is a song by the English rock band Muse, released on 20 June 2025 as the lead single from their tenth studio album The Wow!
+Signal (2026).
+It features elements of djent, EDM synths, melodramatic rock opera vocals and progressive metal riffs.
 "Unravelling" was written by Matt Bellamy and the producer Dan Lancaster.
 Muse debuted it on their 2025 European festival tour.

-Composition and lyrics
+Composition

-"Unravelling" combines the synths of The 2nd Law and Simulation Theory with the riffing of Origin of Symmetry, Absolution and Drones, into a heavy metal, EDM, progressive metal, djent and space rock song with operatic vocals.
+"Unravelling" combines synths, reminiscent of The 2nd Law and Simulation Theory, with riffs, reminiscent of Origin of Symmetry, Absolution and Drones.
+The song has been described as heavy metal, EDM, progressive metal, djent and space rock, while Bellamy's vocals have been described as operatic.
 The band travels "into a darker, djent-ier world" on the track, with an "intense mix of prog metal, metalcore and electronic music," while still sounding like Muse.
-The song starts with "digital hums and tension" before "detonating into a riff-heavy meltdown."
+It starts with "digital hums and tension" before "detonating into a riff-heavy meltdown."
 Critics have noted similarities to Meshuggah and Sleep Token for featuring an eight-string guitar (the first Muse song to do so) and Lancaster's production.

 Release

-In February 2025, Muse bassist Chris Wolstenholme said Muse would work on new material in the studio in the coming months.
+In February 2025, the bassist, Chris Wolstenholme, said Muse would work on new material in the studio in the coming months.
 He discussed the possibility of a 2026 release for Muse's tenth studio album.
 In June, before the single's release, Muse released a series of cryptic messages and clips of "Unravelling" on social media platforms.

 On 12 June, Muse opened the first show of their 2025 European tour, in Helsinki, Finland, with the debut of "Unravelling".
 The song received its world premiere airing on 19 June at 18:30 BST during Jack Saunders' show on BBC Radio 1, followed by an interview with frontman Matt Bellamy.
 A day later, the song was released as a digital-only single.
-On 8 August, Muse released an acoustic "Ghost Town Version".
+On 8 August, Muse released an acoustic version, the "Ghost Town Version".
+"Unravelling" featured as the eighth track on Muse's tenth album, The Wow!
+Signal, released on 26 June 2026.